boogy/ctftools/Tools/linux.md

 Linux tools for ctfs
 ========================

-A list of tools for windows operating system that can be used in ctfs.
+A list of tools for linux operating system that can be used in ctfs.

 ## ONLINE ANALYZERS
 1. [crypo](http://www.crypo.com/)